 Every web server runs data packets through a pre-designated “port” associated with a computer’s network driver.
 By default, websites commonly use port 80 and are not seen when browsing a website.
 However, a web port can be accessed by typing : and a number.

 So, if you run a web server on your computer, you can tell it to run at localhost:8080, where 8080 is the port and localhost is the friendly name for a computer’s “home” address.
 Ports are useful for setting up fast data streams, running multiple web servers simultaneously, or for using network protocols for software other than a web browser, such as Skype.

 How do I install a web server?

-Does operating system matter to a web server?
+Does the operating system matter to a web server?

-To make things more confusing, the computer itself is also called a “server” – so you have a web server running on top of the “server” computer.
-The web server itself is a piece of software, and that software needs to be compatible with the operating system.
+To make things more confusing, the computer is also called a “server,” – so you have a web server running on top of the “server” computer.
+The web server is a piece of software that must be compatible with the operating system.